simonmdsn/inputter/README.md

 ## Getting started

-As of now the library works for Window desktops.
+As of now the library works for Windows desktops.

 ## Usage